shebapbabu92/ARProjects/4ME306-Project/README.md

 2. **Proximity-Based Scaling**: Implements dynamic scaling of AR content based on the distance between two markers ("Content" and "Plus").
 3. **Controlled Scaling Limits**: Prevents AR content from exceeding a defined maximum scale, maintaining visual clarity and consistency.

+# AR Marker Interaction and Scaling System

 ## Functionality

-The main functionality is handled by the `ImageTargetDistanceScaleManager` class, which performs the following tasks:
+The primary functionality is handled by the `ImageTargetDistanceScaleManager` class, which manages the interaction between multiple AR markers and dynamically adjusts the virtual content based on their relative positions.
+This is achieved through the following core features:

-- **Distance Calculation**: Determines the distance between the Content and Plus markers to adjust scaling dynamically.
-- **Distance-Based Scaling**: Adjusts the scale of AR content based on the relative positions of the two markers.
-- **Position Realignment**: Repositions the virtual object to float above the physical marker, maintaining alignment during scaling adjustments.
+### 1. **Distance Calculation**
+The system calculates the distance between the **Content** and **Plus** AR markers using their positions in 3D space.
+This distance is essential for scaling the virtual object in relation to the markers.

+### 2. **Distance-Based Scaling**
+Once the distance is calculated, the `ImageTargetDistanceScaleManager` adjusts the scale of the virtual object associated with the **Content** marker.
+The scaling factor is dynamically determined based on how close or far apart the **Content** and **Plus** markers are.
+As the distance changes, the virtual object will either scale up or down accordingly.

+### 3. **Position Realignment**
+The virtual object is repositioned above the **Content** marker to maintain a floating effect.
+After each scaling adjustment, the position of the object is updated to keep it aligned correctly with the **Content** marker, ensuring the virtual object stays in place visually relative to the marker.

+---

+## `ImageTargetTracker` Class

+In addition to the `ImageTargetDistanceScaleManager`, the **`ImageTargetTracker`** class is used to detect whether an AR marker (such as **Content** or **Plus**) is being tracked by the camera.
+This class doesn't perform any calculations or transformations but rather provides the tracking status.
+The `ImageTargetDistanceScaleManager` uses this status to determine whether the markers are present, and whether scaling and realignment need to occur.

+- **Tracking States**: The `ImageTargetTracker` class uses events like **OnTargetFound** and **OnTargetLost** to update whether the marker is being tracked, which is essential for deciding when to apply changes to the virtual object's scale and position.

+---

+## Conclusion

+The system efficiently handles real-time scaling and positioning of AR content based on the distance between markers.
+As the user moves the markers closer or further apart, the content will adjust its size accordingly, while always staying aligned above the respective markers.

 ## Getting Started